London school fights COVID fallout with laptops, bean bags

 When they realized kids were going hungry over Christmas, the school organized a food bank that helped more than 60 families.
 Since the hardship didn’t end with the holidays, they created a permanent food cupboard with long-life products for anyone who needs help, no questions asked.
 And when students needed laptops for home learning, they went looking for a benefactor.

-Lyndsey Parslow, founder of a charity called Business2Schools, answered their call.
+Lindsey Parslow, founder of a charity called Business2Schools, answered their call.

 An events manager who found herself without much work during the pandemic, Parslow persuaded businesses to donate old computers when they upgraded.
 The project exploded, and now about 20% of England’s schools have asked to be on her donation database.